What is the Annual Native Plant Sale?

-Pre-orders will be taken until January 9, 2019.
+Pre-orders will be taken until January 15, 2020.
 Plants are sold only in bundles of the listed quantities.
 Online order payments can only be accepted using credit/debit card.
-Mail-in payments can only be accepted in the form of cash or check.
-In the event that we cannot fill all or part of your order, a plant substitution will be offered or a refund will be available.

 Native plants purchased through the District’s plant sale are bare root or plug stock, which means they do not come in pots or burlap bags.
 The plants are harvested from the field in winter when dormant, and at a time when they are ready to be replanted.
 These conservation-grade plants have well-developed roots and are easy to handle, transport, and plant.
 We strive to provide you with large quantities of high-quality, affordable bare root trees and shrubs.
 The plants are primarily grown or brokered from the Washington Association of Conservation Districts’ nursery located in Skagit County.
 Also be sure and check out Woodbrook Nursery’s selection of potted native plants, available only on the pick-up days.